M0REKZ/Kaizo-Insta-V2/readme.md

-# Kaizo-Insta-V2
+# JustStuff

-By +KZ and veqi
+By veqi and +KZ

-A ddnet-insta alternative based directly on vanilla teeworlds, but with ddnet features remade.
+A mod based directly on vanilla teeworlds, but with ddnet features remade.
+(Only DDNet Clients are supported)

-Intended to be a successor for original Kaizo-Insta, being independent of ddnet-insta and with less bloating.
+Intended to be a successor for original Kaizo-Insta and LonerStuff,being independent of ddnet-insta and with less bloating.

-Only DDNet Clients are supported.

-Contributions are welcome :D

 ## Gametypes: